 Repair Dry Hair The Natural Way

-The harsh weather conditions of the winter months can really take its toll on your hair, leaving it dry, frizzy, and totally unmanageable by springtime.
+The harsh weather conditions of the winter and spring months can really take its toll on your hair, leaving it dry, frizzy, and totally unmanageable by summertime.

-The weather has now started to get a little warmer and the humidity is slowly increasing, so this is the perfect time to revitalize and moistures your hair in preparation of the approaching summer.
+The weather is now getting hotter and the humidity is slowly increasing, so this is the perfect time to revitalize and moistures your hair in preparation of the rest of summer.

 And if you would like to you say goodbye to your dull, dry hair without running up a hefty bill at your hair salon, I can show you some simple tips to restore your hair to its former glory using nothing more than a little common sense and your aromatherapy carrier oils.